aneasystone/github-trending/README.md

 ## C#

+* 【2023-11-13】[krzys-h / UndertaleModTool](https://github.com/krzys-h/UndertaleModTool) - The most complete tool for modding, decompiling and unpacking Undertale (and other Game Maker: Studio games!)
+* 【2023-11-13】[TomGrobbe / vMenu](https://github.com/TomGrobbe/vMenu) - vMenu is a custom server sided trainer/menu, built using a custom version of NativeUI.
+It has full permissions support, so the server owner can decide who's allowed to do what.
 * 【2023-11-12】[ping11700 / LOLKit](https://github.com/ping11700/LOLKit) - One gift for all LOL gamers， League of Legends工具
 * 【2023-11-12】[shibbo / Fushigi](https://github.com/shibbo/Fushigi) - An editor for Super Mario Bros.
 Wonder.
 * 【2023-11-12】[nickvangilder / most-average-c2-ever](https://github.com/nickvangilder/most-average-c2-ever) - The most average C2 ever (MACE)